What is the biggest risk in technical diving?

 - It matters not which agency they train with.

-Honesty.
 That’s what matters most.
 Cultivate the ability to be brutally honest with yourself.
+It really protects you from risk in technical diving.

 Overcome your ego to ask, and honestly answer, the questions;